tangle-network/protocol-solidity/packages/contracts/docs/TokenWrapperHandler.md

 *Webb Technologies.*

-> Handles GovernedTokenWrapper fee and token updates
+> Handles FungibleTokenWrapper fee and token updates

 This contract is intended to be used with the Bridge and SignatureBridge contracts.